Our healthcare courses make everyone better

 Course summary

-This one-day virtual course provides an essential foundation in chronic wound assessment and management.
-Designed for community and primary care nurses, it emphasizes practical skills and evidence-based strategies to enhance patient care and improve healing outcomes for chronic wounds.
+This one-day, in-person course provides an essential foundation in the assessment and management of chronic wounds.
+Designed for community and primary care nurses, it emphasizes practical, hands-on skills and evidence-based strategies to enhance patient care and improve healing outcomes for chronic wounds.

 Who should attend?